vedikaaaa/TicTacToeAI/README.md

 # TicTacToeAI
-Tic Tac Toe game using minimax algorithm and pruning, using concepts of AI.
+Tic Tac Toe game using minimax algorithm, using concepts of AI.
-It is also multiplayer and now gives suggestions!
+It is also multiplayer and gives suggestions for playing best move.
 -By MarsStormers